US policy change on Cuban migrants leaves many stranded

 The “wet foot, dry foot” policy has irritated Cuba’s government for years and its end was negotiated for months.
 From one day to the next Cubans migrants to the U.S. went from a special class with special privileges to just like everyone else following the dangerous migrant routes through Central America and Mexico.

-Cubans can still request humanitarian relief, but getting it is far from certain.
+Cubans can still request humanitarian relief, but they have to pass a “credible fear” process and present documentation proving they face a real threat in their country.
+The outcome is far from certain and can include lengthy stays in detention.
 Failing that, they will be deported, in many cases to an island where they sold their homes and possessions to fund the trip.

 An estimated 100,000 Cubans have fled the island fearing the end of “wet foot, dry foot” since the announcement Dec.
 17, 2014 that the U.S. and Cuba were re-establishing diplomatic relations.